-Environmental protection objectives may be derived from legislative and planning requirements that apply to the project, including Commonwealth strategies, State planning policies, local authority strategic plans, environmental protection policies under the Environmental Protection Act 1994, and any catchment management plans prepared by local water boards or land care groups.
+Environmental protection objectives may be derived from legislative and planning requirements that apply to the project, including Commonwealth strategies, State planning policies, local authority strategic plans, environmental protection policies under the Environmental Protection Act 1994, and any catchment management plans prepared by government, regional natural resource management bodies, local water boards or land care groups.
 Special attention should be given to those mitigation strategies designed to protect the values of any sensitive areas and any identified ecosystems of high conservation value within the area of possible project impact.